cobalthq/cobalt-product-public-docs/content/en/Integrations/ms-teams.md

 ### Limitations
 Please be aware of the following considerations when using this integration.
 We are working to improve the integration and address these limitations.
-- Messages will not appear as threads in Teams or Cobalt Chat
+- Messages will not appear as threads in Teams or Cobalt Chat.
 - A Teams channel can only be connected to a single Cobalt pentest.
 - Editing a Teams message does not retry the attempt to sync to the Cobalt platform.